smetj/wishbone/docs/patterns.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Output modules are responsible to deliver messages to the outside world.
-Preferably we want this to be done as reliable as possible.
-If submitting
+Preferably we want this to be done as reliably.
+When submitting events to the
+outside world (aka outside a Wishbone process.) fails or succeeds we might
-events fails (or succeeds) we might require a specific strategy to deal with
+require a specific strategy to deal with that specific situation.
-these events.

-A nice pattern is to optionally have 2 additional queues:
+A possible strategy is have 2 additional queues:

     - successful
     - failed

 As you might guess, events which have been submitted successfully to the
-outside world are then submitted to the *successful* queue and the events
+outside world are then submitted to the *successful* queue while the events
 which failed to go out to the *failed* queue.

-It is up the user to connect these queues on their turn to another module
+It is up the user to connect these queues on their turn to another destination
-to deal with them accordingly.
+in order come to the desired strategy.

 Some practical examples:

-- After submitting an event successfully over TCP to the outside world is is submitted to the `successful` queue.
-This queue is on its turn connected to the AMQP `acknowledge` queue to ascertain it is acknowledged from AMQP.
+- After submitting an event successfully over TCP to the outside world is is
+  submitted to the `successful` queue.
+This queue is on its turn connected to
+  the AMQP `acknowledge` queue to ascertain it is acknowledged from AMQP.

-- After submitting an event over TCP failed, the event is written to the failed queue from where it is forwarded to another module which writes the event to disk.
+- After submitting an event over TCP failed, the event is written to the
+  failed queue from where it is forwarded to another module which writes the
+  event to disk.

-When this functionality is not enabled, the expected behavior should be:
+Whenever this pattern is *not* used, the expected behavior should be:

 - Successfully submitted events are discarded
-- Unsuccessfully submitted events should be send back to the `inbox` queue using :py:func:`wishbone.tools.WishboneQueue.rescue`.
+- Unsuccessfully submitted events should be send back to the `inbox` queue
+  using :py:func:`wishbone.tools.WishboneQueue.rescue`.